bigbluebutton/bigbluebutton.github.io/_posts/2019-02-14-customize.md

 #### Changing the background color of the HTML client

-For example if you want to change the background colors you could pass the URL encoded version of
+You can change the background color of the HTML5 client with the following stylesheet:

 ```css
 :root {
   --loader-bg:#000;